semjerome/Jerome/README.md

 3.Conclusion
 ============

 In this report, we wrote the purpose of our project and how to reproduce it.
-By following the instructions, you should be able to reproduce it and should run on how it is supposed to.
+By following the build instructions for the hardware and software, you should be able to reproduce it individually and should run on how it is supposed to.
+Finishing the connectivity of the hardware device to the database would ensure a working project.
 On the other hand, it is not possible to create a working PCB as there are some circuitry issues that has never been fixed.

 \pagebreak